Goal: transfer all the data from the old iPhone to the new one.

 Cons: Requires a Wi-Fi connection; your data will be stored on the Apple servers; restoring from iCloud overwrites all iPhone data; iCloud backup doesn’t include the data that are synced to iCloud; you only have 5 Gb of free storage.
 If you need more, you have to pay.

-- Back up with CopyTrans Shelbee: How to back up with CopyTrans Shelbee
+- Back up with CopyTrans Shelbee (for Windows users only): How to back up with CopyTrans Shelbee

-Pros: doesn’t store your data on a remote server; automatically encrypts your backup and lets you validate the password; you can select data types to restore; can restore apps that are no longer on the AppStore (provided that you backed them up when they still were); one of the lowest prices on the market ($19.99).
+Pros: doesn’t store your data on a remote server; automatically encrypts your backup and lets you validate the password; you can select data types to restore; can restore apps that are no longer on the AppStore (provided that you backed them up when they still were); one of the lowest prices on the market (here’s the store).

 Please remember: while you are backing up to iCloud, don’t interrupt the transfer or switch off Wi-Fi connection until the backup is complete.
 If you are backing with iTunes or CopyTrans Shelbee — don’t touch your cable or disconnect the device until the backup finishes.